dishab26/GenderClassification_MachineLearning_Classifiers/README.md

 A simple example of gender classification using different classifiers of the sklearn library

 Classifiers used like -
-Decision Tree
+Decision Tree,
-Naive Bayes
+Naive Bayes,
-Svm
+Svm,
 Gradient Descent